visgl/deck.gl/docs/get-started/getting-started.md

 npm run start-local
 ```

-> The examples on the `master` branch are occasionally updated to use features from the latest, unreleased version of deck.gl.
+> The examples on the `master` branch are updated to use features from the latest, unreleased version of deck.gl.
 If some example doesn't work using `npm start` it can be worth trying `npm run start-local`.

 > While all examples support `npm run start-local`, there are some caveats when running against local source.
 Most importantly, you must make sure to run `npm install` or `yarn` in the deck.gl root folder before running `npm run start-local` in an example folder.